ravina029/Research_portfolio/PROJECTS_PORTFOLIO.md

 Welcome to my research project portfolio.
 I am passionate about **Trustworthy NLP, Explainable AI, and Language Model Interpretability**.
-This repository showcases my applied projects, academic experiments, and code implementations as I prepare for a Ph.D. in the field of **NLP and Responsible AI**.
+This repository showcases my applied projects, academic experiments, and code implementations in the field of **NLP and Responsible AI**.

 ---